-Since 1951 ODF has utilized Oregon Department of Corrections (DOC) inmates to help reforest and protect State Forest lands.
-ODF trains and supervises inmate crews to perform a variety of key forest management and protection projects:
+Since 1951, ODF has utilized Oregon Department of Corrections (DOC) adults in custody (AIC) to help reforest and protect state forest lands.
+ODF trains and supervises adults in custody crews to perform a variety of key forest management and protection projects:

 - Fire suppression

 - Recreation infrastructure maintenance